 Constant and truthful communication is a must in any recovery program.
 Be honest.
 Speak up.
 Tell your story and share your experiences.
 What you have to say may be just what another woman needs to here to find her way along her own path to recovery.
 The need for communication doesn't end when you leave rehab.
 It's just the beginning.
 Talk to others who are interested in learning about the process.
 Women in the workplace often watch how others handle their issues.
 Be an example and if someone asks you about your recovery, be honest.
 Tell the truth.
 It's not an easy process by any means, but it can be done and you can regain your life as well as your career.

 30 Days to a New Life

-The Ho Tai Way School of Recovery offers women an opportunity to find their road to recovery.
+The Ho Tai Way Recovery for Women offers women an opportunity to find their road to recovery.
 The professional staff help women work through the shame and fear they sometimes feel and allow them to embrace their recovery on many different levels.
 The 30-day program offered by Ho Tai Way is designed to benefit women.
 From the housewife to the professional entrepreneur, the program offers women an opportunity to rediscover themselves and to do so with grace and dignity.